Alexandria-Pineville Educational Facilities

 Louisiana State University at Alexandria (LSUA)

-Louisiana State University at Alexandria is a full 4-year university with an enrollment of over 2,500 students.
+Louisiana State University at Alexandria is a full 4-year university with an enrollment of 3,770 students for the Fall 2021 semester.
 It is located just south of Alexandria.

 In 1974 LSUA was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate degrees.